 However, though it’s now a staple in my diet, my early days of learning to cook brown rice saw too many instances of overcooked mush and chalky grains for my liking.

 Figuring out the rice-to-water ratio can be tricky, especially for beginners.
-Still, once you have it down, brown rice is a nutritious, delicious base for fried rice, stir-fries, curries, salads, jambalaya, wraps, and burritos.
+Still, once you have it down, brown rice is a nutritious, delicious base for chicken fried rice, stir-fries, curries, salads, jambalaya, wraps, and burritos.

 If your experience with brown rice has been touch-and-go so far, don’t worry!
 Here’s everything you need to know about getting that perfectly cooked bowl of brown rice every single time.